lokeshgona/My-Webiste/content/authors/admin/_index.md

 ---
 title: Lokesh Gona
-role: Advanced Power Electronics Engineer (for electric cars) at BorgWarner
+role: Advanced Power Electronics Engineer (for electric cars)
 bio: Designing Power Electronics for Electric Cars at work.
 AI for good, robotics and games when not at work
 interests: